Skip to content

 4. Halo / Horns Effect

-The halo effect in performance appraisal is when you evaluate an employee favorably based on one thing that they do right, ignoring any other aspects of their performance.
+The halo effect in performance reviews is when you evaluate an employee favorably based on one thing that they do right, ignoring any other aspects of their performance.
 For example, you might have a salesperson who always hits their sales targets, so you judge them as a high-performer, ignoring the fact that they never submit their reports on time.

 The horns effect, as you may have guessed, is the opposite effect.
 This is where you judge an employee unfavorably as a result of one thing they do badly.
 For example, an employee might always arrive late for meetings.
 As a result of this, you might rate them as being an underperformer, ignoring the fact that they always hit their performance targets and meet all deadlines.